How to Cut the High Cost of Cheap Guitar Lessons

 Most guitar teachers haven’t received formal training on how to teach.
 This leads to several issues:

-Information Delivery: Effective teaching goes beyond imparting information.
+• Effective Information Delivery: Teaching is more than imparting information.
 A great teacher acts as a personal trainer, coach, and mentor, focusing on implementation and integration.

 Students often inherit gaps in their understanding of music theory due to various teaching pitfalls: